CarloLucibello/Tsunami.jl/docs/src/guides.md

 Gradient clipping is a technique that allows you to limit the range or the norm of the gradients.
 This is useful to prevent exploding gradients and improve training stability.

-Optimisers.jl supports gradient clipping with the `ClipNorm` and `ClipValue` rule:
+Optimisers.jl supports gradient clipping with the `ClipNorm` and `ClipGrad` rule:

 ```
     ClipGrad(δ = 10f0)